What does it mean to major in international studies?

 The interdisciplinary curriculum, the mastery of a new language, and time spent abroad give students a deeper appreciation for the complex interactions in today’s global society, the diversity of people and cultures, and the challenges and opportunities that await their generation on the world stage.
 Croft builds a foundation of skills including writing, speaking, analytical thinking, multitasking, creativity, and perseverance that prepare graduates to compete at the global level.

 Students must be admitted into the Croft Institute to pursue the major in international studies.
-High school seniors apply through the Special Programs and Scholarship Application and current UM students request a paper application in person from the Croft Institute.
+High school seniors apply through the Special Programs and Scholarship Application and current UM students should visit the Croft Institute.

 Why is the University of Mississippi a good place to study international studies?

 All Croft students study abroad, either for a semester or a whole year, in a country where their chosen language is spoken.
 Studying abroad is the experience of a lifetime, a period of intense personal and intellectual growth.
 Croft students learn how to adapt to an unfamiliar environment and how to build relationships across barriers of language and culture.
 When they return, they complete a two-semester senior thesis that represents the culmination of their intellectual development as Croft students and draws on all of the academic skills they have acquired.

 What can international studies majors do after graduation?